-At Walter Infant School we have high expectations for behaviour at all times; children are encouraged to behave well and to follow the school rules.
+At Walter Infant School we have high expectations for behaviour at all times; children are encouraged to behave well and to follow the school Expectations for Behaviour.
 We expect to see children interested and engaged in their learning and 'ready to learn' inside and outside the classroom.